Unit 2 Ferry Wharf

-It is no surprise that the town is often selected as one the best places to live in the South East.
+It is no surprise that the town is often selected as one of the best places to live in the South East.

 Legal firms in Guildford

 What Crawley can boast is a thriving and important business scene.
 Crawley’s Manor Royal is the largest business district in South East England covering 240 hectares, and is home to more than 500 businesses.
-Many of the businesses are well known blue chip multinationals.
+Many of the businesses are well-known blue-chip multinationals.

 The reason that Crawley is such a vital business centre is, of course, is the proximity to Gatwick Airport, making it an international hub.
 Crawley sits at the heart of the influential Gatwick Diamond Business community.

 - Irwin Mitchell has 15 UK locations.
 Founded in 1912, the firm has established an incredible reputation in the Personal Injury and Medical Negligence fields.
 The Crawley office came about following its acquisition of Thomas Eggar – Irwin Mitchell was keen as a firm to diversify its practice areas – the Crawley office largely focuses on Private Client, Real Estate (including Construction and Planning), Corporate and Commercial.
 Irwin Mitchell has now become the largest full-service law firm in the UK with leading private client and business legal departments.
 In 2019, the firm achieved Superbrand status, alongside international heavyweights as varied as British Airways, eBay, and LEGO.